command shell

 Description

 This script provides a command shell to which you can add your own commands.
 Initial customization of the script is made using customize.pl.
-Make additional customizations by editing cs_defs.pl and cs_impl.pl.Detailed instructions for customizing the script appear in cs_defs.pl and cs_impl.pl.
+Make additional customizations by editing the xx_defs.pl and xx_impl.pl files that are generated by customize.pl.

-I encourage you to make all your customizations in the cs_defs.pl and cs_impl.pl files unless the main script needs fixing or improvements.
+I encourage you to make all your customizations in the xx_defs.pl and xx_impl.pl files unless the main script needs fixing or improvements.
 In the latter case, please send those changes to me.
-Please also send me any generic changes to cs_defs.pl and cs_impl.pl such as new utility routines that might be useful to all script editors.
+Please also send me any generic changes you make to xx_defs.pl and xx_impl.pl such as new utility routines that might be useful to all script editors.

-The basic script provides three or four modes of operation:
+The basic script provides three modes of operation:

 Example

-Here is a sample session in a version of cs.pl without any customization:
+Here is a sample session in a version of the Command Shell without any customization:

 ./cs.pl